NLilley/AlacrityServer/README.md

 - AlacrityTests
 - AlacrityIntegrationTests

 The AlacrityServer is the entry point for the application, and is responsible for bootstrapping the entire application, as well web app functionality through the use of Kestrel.
 Where possible, underlying logic is owned by the AlacrityCore project and is decoupled from the WebApp logic.
-Due to this seperation of concerns, it would be relatively easy to split this functionality off into it's own micro-service oriented design if needed in support of scaling and improving reliability.
+Due to this separation of concerns, it would be relatively easy to split this functionality off into it's own micro-service oriented design if needed in support of scaling and improving reliability.

 The Server project itself has something like the following file structure:
 - Controllers: AspNet controllers serving most web requests